netzjahre/rnavat/README.md

 # rnavat
-# Show RNAV waypoints of Austria in flightradar24
+# Shows RNAV waypoints of Austria in flightradar24
 # Do not use for real navigation !!!